maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 # Trusted Vendors Portal – Full-Stack Assignment

 ## Objective
-Working at Maersk means embracing DevOps practices and aiming for continuous delivery.
+Welcome to your application assessment assignment.
+This is a chance for you to show us your coding and problem solving skills.
+You are applying for a fullstack position so this assignment requires you to solve both frontend and backend challenges.

+Nobody expects anyone to know everything so if a particular assignment is outside of your realm of experience, you can either skip it or add a solution that fits your experience better.

-In this repository, you'll find a basic implementation of the **Trusted Vendor Portal** application.
+In this repository, you'll find a basic demo implementation of the **Trusted Vendor Portal** application.
 Your task is to enhance and deploy this application by completing specific requirements listed below.

 The system currently allows users to: